Student Organizations Handbook

 - The advisor must approve the organization's calendar of events each semester.

 Student Organizations receive financial resources primarily through allocations from the general fund, membership fees, fundraising, and donations.
-For additional information, such as timetables for financial allocations through the general fund (e.g., ICC, SCC, Panhellenic or IFC), see Section III of this handbook.
+For additional information, such as timetables for financial allocations through ICC funds, see Section III of this handbook.

 University Financial Accounts

-After a student organization has been granted recognition, it can be assigned a campus financial account upon request from the club president to the Student Affairs Advisor.
+After a student organization has been granted recognition, it can be assigned a campus financial account upon request from the club president to the ICC Advisor.